 Toyosu Market retains the title of the biggest fish market in the world, with the site being larger – in total floor space at least – than that of Tsukiji.
 There are two main buildings for the fish wholesalers and tuna auctions and a separate building for other food sellers.
 The issue with tourists hindering and interfering with auctions has been resolved at Toyosu.
 There are now well defined areas where tourists are allowed and specially built viewing platforms for tourists to watch the tuna auctions, although this now happens behind a glass screen.
 Toyosu market is connected to Tokyo’s public transport system, making it easy to reach and there is no charge for entry.
 However, the travel website TokyoCheapo.com states that Toyosu has a “sterile atmosphere” compared to the old-fashioned and ramshackle Tsukiji Fish Market, and although tourists are welcome at Toyosu they are kept on the outskirts of the market so that they do not interfere with running of the business.
 There are a number of shops and restaurants at Toyosu, although this is smaller than the numbers at Tsukiji Fish Market.

 At the time of writing [May 2019] there are still no official plans for what will happen to the site at Tsukiji.
 It is being temporarily transformed into a car park for the 2020 Summer Olympics which will take place in Tokyo.
-However, there have been no further announcements on the fate of the Tsukiji Fish Market site, although they are plans to retain a much smaller fish market of some sort at the location.
+There have been no further announcements on the fate of the Tsukiji Fish Market site, although they are plans to retain a much smaller fish market of some sort at the location.